aslavinska/smkingdom/README.md

  ### Solved bugs
     - When users were trying to register the page was returning error 500, that was fixed by adding ACCOUNT_EMAIL_VERIFICATION as none.
+    - Bug was present when adding prints to the shopping bag no print option can be selected.
+    - Bug when adding prints of the same print option but different size was overwritting the existing entry
+    - Bug when in the bag view increasing or decreasing number of items would give for prints a new entry that is set to null and is connected to the original entry.

 ## Validator Testing